KeguLu/CP-Tensile-Different-Directions-Dream3D/README.md

 To run the workflow, you need the following inputs:

 ### 1. Dream3D RVE file
-A Dream3D file containing the RVE geometry.
+A Dream3D file containing the RVE geometry and orientaions of each grids.

 ### 2. Grid size of the RVE
 The number of grid cells in the three spatial directions: